Breathe in a happy home: 4 Benefits of good indoor quality

 Indoor air quality is an aspect of a healthy lifestyle that is often overlooked.
 Even if you lead an active lifestyle and spend a lot of time outdoors, you likely spend more time indoors than you think.
-According to the U.S. Environmental Protection Agency (EPA), Americans spend about 90% of their time indoors.
+According to the U.S. Environmental Protection Agency (EPA), Americans spend about 90% of their time indoors1.
 With so much time spent inside, having good air quality is vital.

 Healthier air starts with knowing what's in it.
 If you want to improve your indoor air quality, consider investing in an indoor quality monitor.
 For example, you can place a Carrier Air Monitor in different rooms throughout your house and track your home's air quality from your phone.
 The monitor detects fine particles (PM2.5), relative humidity, room temperature and total volatile organic compounds (VOCs).